adrianagiongo/RhizoWheat-ms2/README.md

 Accepted at [Phytobiomes Journal](https://apsjournals.apsnet.org/journal/pbiomes) on 27.08.2024.

-Submission of docx file and high quality figures: 30.08.2024.
+Submission of docx file and high quality figures using Weshare: 30.08.2024